 Start your day early with breakfast the Italian way!
 Unless you are having breakfast at your B&B, leave all hope to find eggs and cereal in the morning.
 Usually, Italians have a cup of coffee with a sweet dessert, and I suggest you give it a try.

 A fan of eggs and avocado toast myself, I found it surprisingly filling to have a croissant, a glass of orange juice, and a cappuccino for breakfast.
 The best place to do so is a pasticceria (bakery).
-Rosa Salva is one of the most famous and popular with locals.
+Rosa Salva is one of the most popular ones with locals.

 Tip: Google Maps gets a bit confused trying to find the place.
-Put “Rosa Salva Hotel” as your destination, and you are good to go.
-A little piece of advice: not only Italians have a small and quick breakfast, they also eat it while standing at the counter (or at a bar table).
+Put “Rosa Salva Hotel” as your destination and you are good to go.
+A little piece of advice: Italians have breakfast while standing at the counter (or at a bar table).
 You can choose to sit down and enjoy your meal, but the price of coffee will be higher.

-It doesn’t matter where you go as long as you use these morning hours to enjoy the city before crowds descend on the island.
+It doesn’t matter where you go as long as you use these morning hours to enjoy the city without the crowds.
 Stroll along the canals, cross the footbridges, take some pictures without other people in them.
 In the morning, Venice is sleepy, peaceful and so lovely!
-Don’t be surprised if you spot wedding photoshoots, what with Venice being a popular place for destination weddings and the wee hours of the morning being the only time when the streets are empty.
+Don’t be surprised if you spot wedding photoshoots, what with Venice being a popular place for destination weddings.

-3 days in Venice is a good amount of time to cover all the major city attractions.
-When I travel, I like to get the most touristy, must-see places out of the way at the start.
-San Marco square is the tourist central of Venice where most of the major attractions are located.
+3 days in Venice is a good amount of time to cover most of the major attractions, and San Marco Square is where they are located.
 Here are the places you need to visit in San Marco Square: St. Mark’s Basilica, Doge’s Palace, Bridge of Sighs, St. Mark’s Campanile, and Caffè Florian.

 St. Mark’s Basilica (Basilica di San Marco)